 Caregiving can encompass everything from grocery shopping and preparing meals to managing medications and doctor appointments.
 And so much more.

 Long-term care is not cheap.
-Encourage your parents to make financial plans for their long-term care needs before it’s needed and explore different ways to offset elder care costs.
+Encourage your parents to make financial plans for their long-term care needs before it’s required and explore different ways to offset elder care costs.
 (For example, is your parent eligible for veteran benefits?)
-Also, discuss their finances so you’re not left in the dark about how their care will be cared for.
+Also, discuss their finances so you’re not left in the dark about how their care will be paid for.
 It might be a prickly subject so tread gently.
 Some questions to ask include: Do they have a financial professional?
 What’s the status of their retirement and investment accounts?
 Do they have life and long-term care insurance?
-Where do they keep their legal documents?3
+Where do they keep their legal documents?5

 Sometimes it’s apparent when your parents start needing more care, especially if they have physical health limitations.
 Other times, it’s not.
-It’s likely your parents won’t come out and say, “Help me!” when they start needing more care or are unable to complete everyday tasks.
+It’s likely your parents won’t come out and say, “Please help me!” when they start needing more care or are unable to complete everyday tasks.
 It’s up to you (and your siblings, if you have them) to see if they need help.

 You can start by asking them questions: Are you able to run your normal errands, like shopping at the grocery store?
 What in life has gotten to be more difficult for you?
+What do you enjoy doing?
 What can I do to help?
 So as not to barrage them with a lot of questions, also be sure to play the role of observer.
 What is the condition of their home?
 If they were always a neatnik and now their house is in disarray, what clues is that giving you?
 Are they showering and dressing every day?

 Dignify your parents